 The CDA was a solicited request for qualifications to develop, design, construct, finance, maintain, and operate the proposed express lanes and the remaining elements of the facility.
-A final request for proposals was issued on September 18, 2007 with proposals due in mid March, 2008.
+A final request for proposals was issued on September 18, 2007 with proposals due at the end of April, 2008.
 The base initial project is along I-635 from US 75 heading west to I-35E and then southbound along I-35E to the I-35E/LP 12 split.
 The region and TxDOT have developed regional and project specific express lane policies to augment this effort.